jlam55555/htmldebug/README.md

 ```

 Output:
-> >  These two functions are identical.
+> &gt;  These two functions are identical.
-> >  These two functions are identical.
+> &gt;  These two functions are identical.

 Multiple values can be sent to `console.log()`, and these will be printed on consecutive lines: